 Entanglement and its extension, Renyi entropy, are useful in measuring the quantum information encoded in a quantum state and are at the heart of the quantum theories, encompassing the quantum mechanics, quantum field theories, quantum gravity and quantum information science.
 These entropies have been extensively studied recently in the literature.

-In the zero temperature limit, the Renyi and entanglement entropies depend non-trivially on all of the three, chemical potential, current source, and Wilson loops.
-They pick up finite contributions whenever chemical potential coincides with one of the energy levels of the Dirac fermions.
+B. Infinite space corrections for entanglement entropy: In the zero temperature limit, the Renyi and entanglement entropies depend non-trivially on all of the three, chemical potential, current source, and Wilson loops.
+In particular, the entropies pick up finite contributions whenever chemical potential coincides with one of the energy levels of the Dirac fermions.
 This demonstrates their usefulness to probe the energy spectra of quantum systems.
-This turns out to be contrary to earlier results.
+This novel feature turns out to be contrary to earlier results.

-This picture shows a typical behavior of entanglement entropy as a function of the Wilson loop parameter w in the low temperature limit.
-It reveals the phase transition as w is increased.
-The entropy is continuous, while its derivative experiences a discontinuity.
+The following picture shows a typical behavior of entanglement entropy (for three different sub-system sizes) as a function of the Wilson loop parameter w in the low temperature limit.
+The entropies are continuous and show oscillatory features.
+The oscillation period in Wilson loop parameter depends on the sub-system size.

 - B. S. Kim, "Entanglement Entropy, Chemical Potential, Current Source, and Wilson Loop" arXiv:1705.01859 [hep-th].